Arshiya0x7/Special-Headers/README.md

 ---

-### ✔ Export / Import Settings
-- Export your configuration to a file
-- Import on another device or share with teammates
-- Helps maintain consistent testing environments

----

 ### ✔ Live Header Counting
 - Header count updates automatically
 - Works even when the “Headers” tab is not open